Santa Fe Province: Government

 The provincial government is divided into the usual three branches: the executive, headed by a governor, popularly elected for non-reelegible four-year terms, who appoint the cabinet; the legislative, formed by a bicameral legislature (a 50-member Chamber of Deputies and a 19-member Senate, all elected for four-year terms); and the judiciary, headed by the Supreme Court and completed by several inferior tribunals.

 The Constitution of Santa Fe Province forms the formal law of the province.

 From 1991, the executive and legislative officials were elected in single-round elections by a controversial system known as the Ley de Lemas.
 This system was abolished in 2004; the new one includes compulsory primary elections, which were held for the first time in August 2005, with good results according to most analysis.
 The parliamentary elections of 23 October 2005 were the first main elections to be held after the abolition of the Ley de Lemas.

 In Argentina, the most important law enforcement organization is the Argentine Federal Police but the additional work is carried out by the Santa Fe Provincial Police.

 Demographics

+According to the 2022 Argentine national census, the Province of Santa Fe has 3,556,522 inhabitants.

-The origin of the population is majority European, descended from the great wave of immigration from 1850–1950, being Italians (mainly from Piedmont), Spanish, Swiss and Germans the main ethnic groups in the province.
+The origin of the population is majority European, descended from the great wave of immigration from 1850 to 1950, being Italians (mainly from Piedmont), Spanish, Swiss and Germans the main ethnic groups in the province.
 Since 1970, Rosario has been chosen by internal migrants, mainly from the north of Santa Fe and the northern provinces.
 A smaller minority of the population (20%) are Mestizos and an even lesser number (2-4%) are of full Amerindian descent.